TuriOG/Watermark/README.md

-# Watermark
- A simple Go program that helps you putting a watermark in your images.
+#### A simple Go program that helps you putting a watermark in your images.

 ## How it works: